 Where Can I Use a 100 Amp Service?

-- Agricultural facilities: it is used for agricultural facilities that need to power some large appliances, like a milking machine or a grain dryer.
+- Agricultural facilities: it is used for agricultural fields to deliver power to a milking machine or a grain dryer.

 How Many Wires Do You Need For 100 Amp Service

-There are 3 wires needed for a 100 amp service.
+There are 3 wires for a 100 amp service.
 These wires are:

-- 2 hot wires: These wires can handle the electrical current from the service panel to the devices and lights in your home.
+- 2 hot wires: They are used to handle the current from the service panel to devices connected

-- 1 neutral wire: it can carry the electrical current back to the service panel.
+- 1 neutral wire: electrical current back to the service panel sent through this wire

-- 1 ground wire: it offers a path for electrical current to flow for a short circuit.
+- 1 ground wire: It is used to provide a path for the flow of short circuit currents.

 Where is 100 AMP Service Used?